Ali Akbar Bahman: Career

 From noble birth with his mother a royal princess, the young Mirza Ali Akbar Khan had every chance to make a career at court.
 Thus, he was occupied in the administration service.
-His stepfather was a staunch opponent to absolutism and open to reforms, thus he supported the Constitutional Movement of 1906.
-His companion Yahya Dowlatabadi, a leading left-winged constitutional politician and reformist of the Iranian school system sent Mirza Ali Akbar Khan in 1907 to Russian Azerbaijan to teach at the Persian Sa'adat-School at Baku.
+His stepfather was a staunch opponent to absolutism and open to reforms, thus he supported the Constitutional Revolution of 1906.
+His companion, Yahya Dowlatabadi, a leading left-winged constitutional politician and reformist of the Iranian school system sent Mirza Ali Akbar Khan in 1907 to Russian Azerbaijan to teach at the Persian Sa'adat-School in Baku.
 There, a lot of Ali Akbar's relatives from his mother's family lived.

-After the Russian Revolution and World War I many Persians from the Caucasus tried to escape from the Red Army to Iran.
+Following the Russian Revolution and the subsequent World War I, many Persians from the Caucasus tried to escape from the Red Army to Iran.
 With his family ties in Azerbaijan and Iran, Ali Akbar Bahman was able to help refugees cross the border.
-On 26 August 1919 Ali Akbar was appointed Envoy Extraordinary and Minister Plenipotentiary of Persia to Bucharest, and then in 1921 ambassador to Belgium.
-From 1934 to 1935 he was Iran's Ambassador to Afghanistan, and in 1935 arranged the "Atabay Arbitration" (territorial exchanges between both countries in the Sistan-Zabulistan region).
+On 26 August 1919, Ali Akbar was appointed Envoy Extraordinary and Minister Plenipotentiary of Persia to Bucharest and then, in 1921, ambassador to Belgium.
+From 1934 to 1935, he was Iran's ambassador to Afghanistan and, in 1935, arranged the "Atabay Arbitration" (territorial exchanges between both countries in the Sistan-Zabulistan region).

 In 1935 he also became Minister of Transport and with seven other members of the cabinet responsible for the 1935 commemoration stamp set.
-Finally 1939-1943 he became ambassador to Egypt.
-There he arranged the marriage of Mohammad Reza Pahlavi (in those days Crown Prince of Iran) with Princess Fawzia, daughter of King Fouad I and sister of King Farouk of Egypt on 16 March 1939 in the Abdeen Palace at Cairo.
+Finally 1939–1942 he became ambassador to Egypt.
+There, he arranged the marriage of Mohammad Reza Pahlavi (at the time the Crown Prince of Iran) with Princess Fawzia, daughter of King Fuad I and sister of King Farouk on 16 March 1939 at Abdeen Palace in Cairo.

-Back in Iran from Egypt, where he also headed a gathering of Iranians at the embassy about Iranian Settlement in Egypt and participated in the Cairo Conference 1943, Ali Akbar Bahman became sometimes Minister for Trade 1944-1946.
+Back in Iran from Egypt, where he also headed a gathering of Iranians at the embassy about Iranian Settlement in Egypt and participated in the Cairo Conference 1943, Ali Akbar Bahman became sometimes Minister for Trade 1944–1946.
 He bought the Gowharshad residence in Tehran and a huge garden area of Bagh-e Mostowfi, in the city's cosy north at the slopes of Alburz Mountains.
-Ali Akbar Bahman died in 1967 and was buried next to his mother's mausoleum in the Shah-Abdol-Azim shrine, Tehran.
+Ali Akbar Bahman died in 1967 and was buried next to his mother's mausoleum at Shah Abdol-Azim Shrine, Tehran.

 Ali Akbar Bahman married Zoleykha Khanom Gadjieva and issued one daughter, Mehr-e Jahan (Mehri) Khanom Bahman.